LordDaniel-dev/AIOSRSE-individual-daniel-martin/README.md

 The XML files generated with GROBID were processed using three Python scripts located in the src/ directory.
 These scripts extract the information required for the analysis of the selected papers.

 	3.1.
 Word Cloud Generation

 	generate_wordcloud.py extracts the text contained in the <abstract> sections of all the TEI XML files.
 The abstract texts are combined and cleaned using standard English stopwords.
+All the identified words are exported to a CSV file where each row contains the word or pattern of words (i.e. food security) and the frequency in the text (number value).
 A word cloud is then generated to visualize the most frequent terms appearing in the abstracts of the dataset.
-  The resulting image is saved as: results/wordcloud.png This visualization highlights the dominant topics and keywords present in the selected research papers.
+	The resulting image is saved as: results/wordcloud.png The resulting CSV is saved as: results/word_frequencies.csv This visualization highlights the dominant topics and keywords present in the selected research papers.

+	Validation of Results

+	Validation was performed by manually comparing the extracted text from the <abstract> sections in the TEI XML files with the original PDF abstracts.
+The extracted text was verified to match the abstract content in the original articles.

 	3.2.
 Figure Counting

 	count_figures.py counts the number of figures in each article.
 Figures are identified by locating <figure> elements with identifiers following the pattern xml:id="fig_X" in the TEI XML structure.
 	Since figures can also be referenced elsewhere in the document (e.g., <ref target="#fig_0">), only the actual <figure> elements are counted to avoid duplicates.
 	The script generates a bar chart showing the number of figures per article, with the numeric value displayed above each bar.
 	The output is saved as:	results/figures_per_article.png

+	Validation of Results

+	To validate the number of figures per article:
+	Figures were manually counted in the original PDF documents.
+The counts were compared with the values obtained from the <figure xml:id="fig_X"> elements in the TEI XML files.
+This ensured that figure references (such as <ref target="#fig_0">) were not counted as figures.

 	3.3.
 Link Extraction

  	extract_links.py extracts hyperlinks appearing in each paper.
 Three patterns were identified in the TEI XML:
 	Explicit URL references: <ref type="url" target="https://example.com">
 	URLs appearing as plain text inside paragraph elements (often corresponding to footnotes): <p>https://example.com</p>
 	Bibliographic links included in reference lists: <ptr target="http://dx.doi.org/..."/>
 	All detected links are exported to a CSV file where each row contains the article name and the extracted link.
 	The output file is: results/links_per_article.csv
 	The CSV uses ; as a delimiter to ensure correct visualization in spreadsheet software.

+	Validation of Results

+	Validation of extracted links was performed by manually checking each article and confirming that the detected URLs correspond to:
+	Explicit URL references; links appearing in footnotes; DOI references in bibliographies

 	3.4.
 Running the scripts

 	From the src/ directory the scripts can be executed with: python(3) generate_wordcloud.py; python(3) count_figures.py; python(3) extract_links.py.
 	Each script processes all XML files located in:	data/grobid_xmls/ and stores the resulting outputs in the results/ directory.

 	## Note on AI Usage
 	Portions of this step, including documentation and code, were created or refined with the assistance of AI tools.
 All outputs were reviewed and validated by the author.